Last updated: 12 July 2023

 We follow the principle of least privilege with respect to identity and access management.

-We perform quarterly access reviews of all team members with access to sensitive systems.
+We perform annual access reviews of all team members with access to sensitive systems, as well as reviews when there are changes in the team structure or personnel.

 All team members are required to adhere to a minimum set of password requirements and complexity for access.